 Stricken with cancer of the liver and stomach, she suffered for six months before succumbing.
-She he joined her husband in eternal rest at the age of 69 on April 24, 1929.
+Emma joined her husband in eternal rest at the age of 69 on April 24, 1929.
 An obituary was published in the Connellsville Daily Courier.
 Their son Fred was the official informant for the Pennsylvania certificate of death.

 A large hand-hewn stone marks their final resting place, and has been a Younkin Reunion-East tour stop in the 1990s and 2000s, including in 2018 led by the founder of this website.

 ~ Daughter Anna (Younkin) Swan Ringler ~

-Daughter Anna Younkin (1883-1957) was born in 1883 on Sept.
+Daughter Anna Younkin (1883-1957) was born on Sept.
 17, 1883 in Kansas.
 As a young child she returned with her parents to their home region of Ursina, Somerset County.